wwwportal/Kalima/Communities/Computer Engineering Technology/C Language.md

 - return vs exit: return returns from current function call while exit is a system call that terminates current process
 - exit takes an integer parameter that represents the exit static (success/failure)
 - atexit()
-- a C function may not return an array
+- a C function may not return an array (but can return pointer to array?)
 - omitted return value in C89= return int
-- non-voiid function -> produces value
+- non-void function -> produces value
 - order of function definition: based on which methods call each other and in which order; very important for successful compilation
 - function prototypes
 - changes to parameters during execution